Tomb Raider: The Last Revelation: Reception

 Review aggregate website GameRankings gave the PlayStation release a score of 79% based on 18 reviews.
 The PC release saw a slightly lower score of 75% based on 23 reviews.
 The Dreamcast version was the lowest-rated version, scoring 62% based on 22 reviews.
 A common point raised across all versions was the attempt by The Last Revelation to reinvigorate the series with its return to tomb environments.
 The most common complaint for the Dreamcast port were technical issues which made existing problems controlling Lara using tank controls stand out more.

 James Price of Official PlayStation Magazine gave the game a perfect score, praising it as the best game in the series to date and noting its improved graphics and gameplay mechanics over Tomb Raider III.
 James Mielke of GameSpot noted a continued solid foundation for the series, but accused Eidos of milking the series due to the lack of evolution over the annual releases.
 Stephen Frost of Next Generation highlighted a lack of innovation in some areas such as the controls and basic gameplay design, but overall felt the game to be an enjoyable entry in the series.
 IGN's David Zdyrko, while saying it was more of the same established gameplay at its core, praised The Last Revelation as the best yet in the series but unlikely to win over new fans.

 In its review of the PC version, Edge, felt the graphics were held back by catering to the PlayStation's limitations, and while enjoyable was lacking as a sequel.
 Steve Smith of GameSpot also noted solid technical performance, and felt it was the best of the sequels produced up to that point, praising the more coherent story and its positive influence on the gameplay and puzzle design.
 Vincent Lopez for IGN was less enthusiastic than Zdyrko due to the lack of innovation in the gameplay and engine design, while noting that the PC version was technically stable.

 UK publication Official Dreamcast Magazine was positive about the series' return to Sega consoles, enjoying the game design and content but noted that its graphics looked dated for the time.
 Computer and Video Games was generally positive about the game but disliked the control scheme as it led to multiple deaths.
 Mielke voiced similar sentiments to the PlayStation version in addition to technical problems.
 Next Generation's Jess Lungridan was highly critical of the port, feeling that its technical problems undermined the presentation and compounded previously-raised issues.
 Electronic Gaming Monthly felt it was an underwhelming game originally, and the technical performance on Dreamcast made it worse.
 Justice was underwhelmed by the game overall, and panned the gameplay as slow and clumsy.
+In his review for the Mac version, Christopher Breen of Macworld gave it four stars out of five, calling it "a worthy sequel in an already formidable franchise."